 In that case, move your plants to a shadier spot (if possible), or use a light cover (such as a bed sheet) on those really hot days.

-Water your habanero plants only when they dry out.
+If you’re wondering how often to water Habanero plants, the answer is only when your plants dry out.
 Too much hydration can cause the peppers to taste bitter or even die out.

 Start by picking one day a week to water your containers.
-Water the top layer of soil until you see the water running out of the bottom of the pot.
+Water the top layer of soil until you see the water running out of the bottom of the pot to give it a deep watering.

 (Important: Don’t spray water over parts of your plant, such as leaves and stems, when the sun is out.
 Water acts like a magnifying glass in the sunshine and the plant can burn.)